-In Rochester, "Obadiah Dogberry" (a pseudonym; his real name was Abner Cole) published a weekly paper known as The Liberal Advocate for almost three years.
+In Rochester, "Obadiah Dogberry" (a pseudonym; his real name was Abner Cole) published a weekly freethought paper, The Liberal Advocate, for almost three years.
 It was written against "superstition and ignorance"; in its pages Dogberry argued that ignorance, superstition, and bigotry were fighting losing battles (Liberal Advocate, March 10, 1832).
-This was not Obadiah Dogberry's first foray into freethought journalism; he had previously published pioneering criticism of the Book of Mormon while editing a weekly newspaper in Palmyra, New York.
+This was not Obadiah Dogberry’s first foray into freethought journalism; he had previously published pioneering criticism of the Book of Mormon while editing a previous freethought paper, The Reflector, in Palmyra, New York.

-Dogberry published The Liberal Advocate from an office in the Reynolds Arcade, one of Rochester's first major commercial buildings.
-The original Reynolds Arcade was razed in 1932, and immediately replaced by a new building given the same name in tribute to the Reynolds Arcade's importance to the history of Rochester.
+Dogberry published The Liberal Advocate from an office in the Reynolds Arcade, one of Rochester’s first major commercial buildings.
+Dating to 1828, it was named for Abelard Reynolds (1785 – 1878), a pioneer settler of Rochester.
+The original Reynolds Arcade was razed in 1932, and immediately replaced by a new building given the same name in tribute to the Reynolds Arcade’s importance to the history of Rochester.

 The Reynolds Arcade stands across State Street from the Talman Block, where between 1847 and 1863 iconic abolitionist Frederick Douglass published anti-slavery newspapers and journals including the famous North Star.